magnusdahlgren/magnetizer/README.md

 # Magnetizer
 Magnetizer is a simple tool to render static blog pages using html templates and Markdown.
 It was created by me, [Magnus Dahlgren](https://magnusd.cc) to cater for my personal web needs but I've released it as open source for Github-technical reasons.

+⚠️ **Note:** Magnetizer does exactly what I need it to do.
+It may not do what you need it to do.

 ## How it works

 1. Create your web content as `.md` markdown files in the `content` directory
 2. Store images and other resources in the `resources` directory
 3. Run Mangetizer
 4. Each `.md` file is rendered as a html page
-5. Also, a paginated list view of the posts is generated
+5. Also, a list view of the articles is generated
 6. The rendered html files and resources can be found in the `public` directory, ready to be uploaded on the web hosting service of your choice.

 You can customise the look and feel of your website by editing the templates in the `templates` directory.